denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/modules-and-complexity.md

 <a href="/Intro/Modules-4.png" style="outline:none">
 <img src="/Intro/Modules-4.png" alt="Modules-4" style="width:75%"/>
 </a>
+<figcaption>Figure 4: The upper modules are tightly coupled.</figcaption>
 </figure>

-Figure 4: The upper modules are tightly coupled\.

 Splitting a cohesive module \(a cluster of concepts that interact with each other\) yields two strongly coupled modules\.
 That’s what we wanted, except that each of the new modules is nearly as complex as the original one\.
 Meaning, that we now face two hard tasks instead of one\.
 Also, the system’s performance may be poor because communication between modules is rarely optimal, and we’ve got too much of that\.